-On December 31, 2015, cash and investments set aside for workers' compensation self-insurance totaled \$1,250,311.
-STA reported a liability on December 31, 2015, of \$893,311, which represents the estimated liability for open workers' compensation claims for which STA may ultimately be liable, including a provision for claims incurred but not yet reported.
+On December 31, 2016, cash and investments set aside for workers' compensation self-insurance totaled \$1,206,922.
+STA reported a liability on December 31, 2016, of \$849,922, which represents the estimated liability for open workers' compensation claims for which STA may ultimately be liable, including a provision for claims incurred but not yet reported.
 No outstanding liabilities have been removed from the balance sheet due to the purchase of annuity contracts from third parties in the name of the claimants.
-In addition to the reserve, STA purchased an excess commercial workers' compensation policy with a statutory limit per accident and a \$500,000 self-insured retention per accident.
+In addition to the a self-insurance reserve of \$357,000, STA purchased an excess commercial workers' compensation policy with a statutory limit per accident of \$500,000.